Ironbridge, Shropshire, England

-This elegant bridge, about 4 miles from Much Wenlock, was the first in the world to be built of iron and was completed in 1779.
+This elegant bridge, seen from the north bank and about 4 miles from Much Wenlock, was the first in the world to be built of iron and was completed in 1779.
 It is interesting to note that there were no serious injuries or fatalities during its construction.

 It was constructed using joinery techniques although the joints were cast rather than being cut.
 This was to allow the structure more movement than could be achieved using bolts or rivets.